Anti-corruption and transparency

 The RPCT is responsible for drafting the Section on Corruption risks and transparency of the Integrated Plan of Activities and Organization (Piano Integrato di Attività e Organizzazione, PIAO), based on the strategic guidelines issued by the governing board, and for monitoring its implementation.

-In addition to the RPCT, in October 2018, the University created the position of Vice Rector with authority for ensuring Lawfulness, Transparency and Equal Rights, and promoting ongoing dialogue and collaboration between governance boards, the RPCT and university administration on key anti-corruption and transparency issues.
+In addition to the RPCT, the University has established, from October 2018 to 30 September 2024, the position of Vice Rector with authority for ensuring Lawfulness, Transparency and Equal Rights, attributing it to Professor Maria Elisa D'Amico, to promote ongoing dialogue and collaboration between governance boards, the RPCT and university administration on key anti-corruption and transparency issues.

 Anti-Corruption and Transparency Officer (RPCT)